maximemoreillon/cms_front/README.md

 # CMS Front
 This is the GUI of my Neo4J and Express based CMS.
+This branch contains the code as it was before switching over to Nuxt.

 The CMS is currently deployed at https://articles.maximemoreillon.com/